Morphsec88/vse-compute-over-storage/README.md

    * A binary `1` triggers a **HIGH/LONG** physical pulse signature.
 This single bit acts as the absolute master switch that modulates the intensity/duration of the transaction event.
 2. **The Spatial Temporal Window Allocation (Bits 1, 2, and 3):** Simultaneously, the first 3 bits form a spatial vector representing exactly 8 discrete options (`000` through `111`).
 In a physical deployment, these 8 options correspond to 8 tightly clocked, parallel Time Slots.
 3. **Execution:** The modulated pulse (SHORT or LONG, determined by Bit 4) is instantly directed into the exact Time Slot selected by these 3 bits.
 Consequently, the position of the hit (1 out of 8 slots) and the intensity of the hit (SHORT/LONG) are determined in a single, parallel clock cycle.
+4. Primary Nibble Decomposition (Bits 1 to 4)
-4. **Temporal Synchronization:** The primary trigger pulse gates and initiates the reference clock, while the secondary data pulse is locked directly to the phase alignment of the frequency-based coordinate ($f$).
+*   **Temporal Synchronization:** The primary trigger pulse carries the strong or weak impulse status of the 4th bit while simultaneously gating and initiating the reference clock, whereas the secondary data pulse is locked directly to the phase alignment of the clock frequency ($f$).

 ---